aebelge/housing-price-regression/README.md

-# housingpriceregression
+# Housing Price Regression – ML Project

-Project for the 30412-Machine Learning course at Bocconi University that I took in the second year of my bachelor's.
+This was a course project for the *30412-Machine Learning* course at Bocconi University (2nd year of Bachelor's in economics, management and computer science).
+The goal was to predict housing prices in three major Italian cities (Rome, Milan, Venice).
+- Full analysis and results are in [`report.pdf`](./report.pdf)
+- All code and experiments are in [`notebook.ipynb`](./notebook.ipynb)